CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Macteras and swarmers instantly die after being frozen.
 Importantly, this includes naedocyte breeders.
 However, goo bombers are difficult to freeze.

+* Spider webs can be burnt/removed by using the flamethrower, EPC, impact axes, DRAK, shard diffractor, breach cutter, or incendiary grenades.

 * Many enemies are resistant to some damage types and weak against others.
 The strengths and weaknesses for every creature can be found [here](https://deeprockgalactic.wiki.gg/wiki/Creatures).
 These can be very useful to know so you don’t waste ammo.
 For example, oppressors take 50% increased melee damage, making axes and power attacks better against them.
 Oppressors also take 66% reduced fire damage, so flamethrowers are less effective.
   * Something else you may not find on the above list are freezing/fire temperatures - the temps at which an enemy gets frozen or set on fire.
 For example, on the [praetorian](https://deeprockgalactic.wiki.gg/wiki/Glyphid_Praetorian) page, you’ll find that regular praetorians freeze at -150 degrees, while frost praetorians freeze at -250 degrees.